KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/open_gui.md

-# Your first Unit Test in the Ponicode Interface

-## Opening the Ponicode interface
+# Opening the Ponicode interface

 Look for any `Javascript`, `Typescript` or `Python` function with a Ponicode icon to its left.